-"Dustin confirmed he's available, the Botanic Garden will handle literally everything about the reception, you confirmed with the Shinto priest, the kimono should be here before Friday, and your grandparents are organizing the yuino."
+"Dustin confirmed he's available, the Botanic Garden will handle literally everything about the reception, you confirmed with the Shinto priest, the kimono should be here before Friday, your grandparents are organizing the yuino, and Beth's friend who runs a bakery committed to making the wedding cake."
 "What about your grandparents?"
 "Who knows?
 My aunt and uncle will be there for sure, but my grandmother was non-committal."
 "And your cousin?"
 "Aunt Wendy felt it was better if she was elsewhere, and I have to agree."
 "Is your mom bringing a date?"
 "She's been seeing a divorced judge of the Clermont County Court of Common Pleas.
 I encouraged her to invite him, and she said she'd consider it.
 Is there anything else you can think of that we need to do?"
 "No," Keiko said.